Ahmazzez/ChordPro-Song-Viewer-Application/README.md

 ## License

 This project was created for academic purposes.
-Add a license before using, modifying, or distributing it publicly.